SignPath/website/docs/documentation/directory-synchronization.md

 ![Microsoft Entra ID - add users and groups](/assets/img/resources/documentation_scim-06a-add-users-and-groups.png){:.margin-left}

 Select a test user that already exists in the SignPath organization and assign them a role.
 Then select _Provisioning_ on the left pane and _Provision on demand_ on the next screen.
-Select the user you just created and click "Provision".
+Select the user you just added and click "Provision".

 ![Microsoft Entra ID - test provisioning](/assets/img/resources/documentation_scim-06b-test-provisioning.png){:.margin-left}